Case Study 03

 Four pillars for an experience most clients had never imagined needing.

-We knew the majority of clients coming to this product would be unfamiliar with investing.
+The majority of clients coming to this product would be unfamiliar with investing.
 That shaped everything.
-Before a single screen was drawn, we aligned on four things the experience had to get right.
+Before a single screen was drawn, I aligned the team on four things the experience had to get right.

 01